 Get bounce cards made of foam core.
 You can get them from an art store.
 They won’t be called “bounce cards.”
 What they are is extra scraps of white foam core you can buy.
 You’ll use them to bounce light onto your product.
 A letter size works well.
 You could alternatively use umbrellas.
 Depending on the product, it may or may not work well.
 Larger products need more light, so umbrellas can work better than bounce cards.

 Your camera choice is probably one of the most important aspects of the shoot.
-A DSLR is ideal.
+A DSLR is the best camera for ecommerce photos.
 If you were to hire a professional, he or she would use one.
 These cameras and their lenses can be expensive, and they can be difficult to use, but they also produce high-quality images and give you ultimate control over the shot.
 If you’re taking a lot of photos, invest in one.
 Otherwise, get a point-and-shoot.

 Point-and-shoot cameras are very popular, ubiquitous, and cheap.
 It’s smaller and easier to manage than a DSLR, but it won’t take as high quality a photo as a pro-grade camera.

 Finally, the smartphone.
 You can take decent photos with your smartphone.
 It’s far from ideal, but it’s possible to do it, and then clean things up in post production in Photoshop.
 This produces the lowest quality photo, and it can be harder to take good photos due to the backend editing needed to make them look professional.